Which factors go into determining actual cash value?

 If you still have a car loan on your totaled car, you may receive a total loss payoff that’s less than the balance of your loan.
 Do you still have to pay off of your loan?

 Unfortunately, yes, you’ll need to repay the rest of your loan even if the total loss payoff doesn’t cover it.
-That’s the exact reason why people get gap insurance, which covers the difference between the payoff you receive from the insurance company and the amount you owe on your loan.
-Gap insurance often includes collision and comprehensive insurance.
+That’s the exact reason why people get gap insurance, which covers the difference between the payoff you receive from the insurance company and the amount you owe on your loan.6 Gap insurance often includes collision and comprehensive insurance.

-If you still owe money on a totaled car, you may need to look into auto loan refinancing if you can’t afford your monthly payments.7 Otherwise, if the accident was the other driver’s fault, you can look into hiring a lawyer.
+If you still owe money on a totaled car, you may need to look into auto loan refinancing if you can’t afford your monthly payments.
+Otherwise, if the accident was the other driver’s fault, you can look into hiring a lawyer.

-Agreed Value vs. Stated Value: What’s the Difference?
+Agreed Value vs. Stated Amount.
 American Family Insurance.
-(2022).
+(2024, Feb 28).

 https://www.amfam.com/resources/articles/on-the-road/agreed-value-vs-stated-amount

-Actual Cash Value: How it Works for Car Insurance.
+Actual Cash Value: How It Works for Car Insurance.
 Kelley Blue Book.
-(2021, Nov 9).
+(2025, Feb 07).

 GEICO’s Total Loss Process.
-Geico.
-(2022).
+GEICO.
+(2025).

 https://www.geico.com/claims/claimsprocess/total-loss-process/